 I searched on Google to know more about this social media initiative and found an article in The Australian about Celebrating Women project.

 It was inspiring to read about such a brilliant idea of Dr Kirsting Ferguson.
 But when I reached the comment section, that’s what made me thinking.

 My 9 years old self knew better and didn’t care about anyone’s opinions.
 Luckily, Twitter was not around when I was young.
 Being top in my fourth grade may not have meant anything to the world, but it meant everything to me and my parents.
 All I could see was my father smiling at me behind the camera.
 I cannot even imagine how happy my mother would have been.
 That was what gave me the passion and motivation to move ahead in my pursuit of education all these years.
 And with that thought in mind, I submitted my profile.
 I didn’t care whether anyone would like it or not, I just wanted to ensure that I am going to be happy about what I have achieved.

-Few days later, I saw a lot of notifications on Facebook that I am getting tagged in so many comments.
-When I checked, a lot of young girls who were my ex students in Pakistan were commenting on the post.
+A few days later, I saw a lot of notifications on Facebook that I am getting tagged in so many comments.
+When I checked, a lot of young girls who were my ex-students in Pakistan were commenting on the post.
 I didn’t remember all of their faces or names but felt elated and humbled.

 We focus too much on the few negative comments that we forget all those who sincerely appreciate and applaud our achievements.
-I would like to thank Dr Kirstin for making us to look at the brighter side and giving us all opportunity to break our self-imposed barriers.
-As the panelists at the ceremony put it “Diversity is about being asked to the party.
+I would like to thank Dr Kirstin for making us look at the brighter side and giving us all the opportunity to break our self-imposed barriers.
+As the panellists at the ceremony put it “Diversity is about being asked to the party.
 Inclusion is being asked to dance.”
 You don’t even have to wait for the invitation, the moment you hear the music, start dancing on your own.
 Dr Kirstin has already started the music of #CelebratingWomen for all the amazing women, whom I share my profile with.